ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/compare-performance.md

 The Arm Compute Library is a collection of low-level machine learning functions optimized for Arm's Cortex-A and Neoverse processors, and the Mali GPUs.
 The Arm-based GitHub runners use Arm Neoverse CPUs, which makes it possible to optimize your neural networks to take advantange of the features available on the runners.
 ACL implements kernels (which you may know as operators or layers), which uses specific instructions that run faster on AArch64.
 ACL is integrated into PyTorch through the [oneDNN engine](https://github.com/oneapi-src/oneDNN).

-## Compare results
+## Modify the test workflow and compare results

-You can change what backend PyTorch uses for the neural network, and observe a performance uplift for some of the operators.
-Start by updating the `container` in the workflow file.
-To make things easier, two different Docker images are hosted on [DockerHub](https://hub.docker.com/r/armswdev/pytorch-arm-neoverse).
-Up until this point the `r24.07-torch-2.3.0-openblas` container has been used.
-The other one uses `oneDNN` with ACL.
-Go to `test_model.yml` in the GitHub UI.
+Start by updating the `container` image you are using in the test workflow file.
+Two different PyTorch docker images for Arm Neoverse are available on [DockerHub](https://hub.docker.com/r/armswdev/pytorch-arm-neoverse).
+Up until this point, you used the `r24.07-torch-2.3.0-openblas` container image in your workflows.
+You will now update `test_model.yml` to use the `r24.07-torch-2.3.0-onednn-acl` container image instead.

+Open and edit `.github/workflows/test_model.yml` in your browser.
 Update the `container.image` parameter to `armswdev/pytorch-arm-neoverse:r24.07-torch-2.3.0-onednn-acl` and save the file:

 ```yaml
 jobs: